 We love a good podcast, especially when we’re doing something boring like commuting to work or doing the dishes.
 And, being the brains behind BBC Focus magazine, what else would we listen to other than ones dedicated to science.
-Just in time for International Podcast Day, we’ve spent hours casting our ears (is that an expression?) over a load of them, and here’s what we reckon are 10 of the best science podcasts from the BBC.
+We’ve spent hours casting our ears (is that an expression?) over a load of them, and here’s what we reckon are 10 of the best science podcasts from the BBC.

 If you’re going to start any respectable list of BBC podcasts (or any podcasts for that matter) you might as well start with one of the most popular.
 Always lurking around the top of the iTunes homepage and on many a list of the best science podcasts, Professor Brian Cox and comedian (and former BBC Focus columnist) Robin Ince’s irreverent chatter about the latest goings on in science and technology never fails to amuse.

 All sorts of celebrities and science glitterati join them on stage, so it’s never short of a witty tale, unconventional opinion and fascinating insight into subjects ranging from randomness to big data, climate change and sleep – it’s all in there.
 Still yet to get to the bottom of when a strawberry can be considered dead though…

 Looking for a new podcast?
 This fascinating series, hosted by Patrick Ayree, is still in its infancy, but promises to highlight the amazing ways animals have influenced the way we tackle technological problems and help us better understand the world around us.

 At the time of writing, it’s only two episodes in, but already we’re hooked, so expect plenty more biomimetics and animal oddities.

 If you’re often left scratching your head and wondering how even science could make sense of some of the odd concepts you hear from time to time, then fear not, science sleuths Adam Rutherford and Hannah Fry are here to save the day.